bonaldli/Decision-Making-Reinforcement-Learning-Uni-Koeln/Project 2/readme.md

 Please use the given Overleaf [Template](https://www.overleaf.com/read/nsqmvbpswxpk#2628df) to write the project report.

 ## Submission
-Submit your `.zip` file to the ILIAS system before the deadline: **23:59 PM, 14 Jan 2024 (Sun)**.
+Submit your `.zip` file to the ILIAS system before the deadline.
 The file should include the following:
 - `.policy` files (x2): `grid_world.policy`, `mountain_car.policy`
 - `.pdf` file (x1): `Project 2 Report-First Name-Last Name.pdf`
 - python file (x1): your source code file